Explore the links between public health, gender, and community action in India and Thailand.

 - Incentive strategies and health outcomes production

-- Impact of globalization on public health
+- Impact of globalization, sustainable development goals, and public health in India

 - Health planning and management

-- Privatization of medical education
+- Privatization of medical services and health tourism

 Interning in India